 Safety considerations

-I-123 is a radioactive isotope that emits gamma rays, requiring careful handling and shielding to minimise radiation exposure.
+I-131 is a radioactive isotope that emits beta and gamma radiation, requiring careful handling procedures and physical shielding to minimise radiation exposure.

 Security considerations